Quantum Information Scrambling: From Holography to Quantum Simulators: AdS /CFT and Wormhole

 The rest of the review will mainly focus on quantum information spreading and its implications for holography.
 Particularly, we will focus on the teleportation of quantum information and the corresponding holographic model.
 This provides us with an interesting playground to test some of the predictions from holography in the experimental setting.
 It is evident from our previous discussion that wormholes provide an ideal setting for quantum teleportation \cite{Susskind:2017nto} because they have EPR-like correlations.
 However, the wormhole that we have discussed previously is not traversable \cite{Misner:1957mt,Harlow:2014yka}.

 As shown in the Fig.~\ref{et1}, Alice sends a signal from the left boundary at some time $-t.$ She is accelerating near the left boundary, as shown by the hyperbolic trajectory.
 She hopes that Bob, who is accelerating near the right boundary, will receive the signal.
-But as evident from the diagram, as the signal moves at the speed of light, it will always hit the singularity\footnote{It will move in the trajectory, which makes an angle of $\frac{\pi}{4}$ in the Penrose diagram.} and Bob will never receive it.
+But as evident from the diagram, as the signal moves at the speed of light, it will always hit the singularity and Bob will never receive it.
 So we cannot send a signal through this non-traversable wormhole even if it possesses EPR-like correlation.
 For teleportation, we need a traversable wormhole \cite{Morris:1988cz}.
 The exact protocols for quantum teleportation through a traversable wormhole will be reviewed in detail in the later sections.
 In this section, we briefly discuss the argument put forward in \cite{Gao:2016bin,Maldacena2017} to make a traversable wormhole.
-It is well known that in general relativity, the traversable wormhole only occurs when the stress tensor for the matter sector violates the null energy condition \cite{Visser:1995cc,Gao:2016bin,Maldacena:2020sxe}.
+It is well known that in general relativity, the traversable wormhole only occurs when the stress tensor for the matter sector violates the null energy condition \cite{Visser:1995cc,Gao:2016bin,Maldacena:2020sxe,Ahn:2020csv}.
 In the context of AdS/CFT, there is a precise protocol to achieve this, and we will discuss this in the context of the eternal AdS black hole following Ref.~\cite{Gao:2016bin}.
 We first deform the system by adding a relevant double trace deformation.
 So the change in the action (boundary CFT action) is given by\footnote{Time runs in the opposite direction for two exterior wedges of Eternal black hole geometry.
 Hence the $\mathcal{O}_R$ and $\mathcal{O}_L$ are inserted at $t$ and$-t$ respectively.},